 University announces Harter Scholars

-Baldwin City, Kan. – Baker University has named two Kansas high school seniors as recipients of the 2011 Harter Scholarship, the university’s most prestigious academic scholarship.
+Baldwin City, Kan. — Baker University has selected two Kansas high school seniors as recipients of the 2014 Harter Scholarships, the university's most prestigious academic scholarship.

 To be considered for the Harter, students must meet two of the following guidelines, a GPA of at least 3.85, an ACT score of 30 or higher, or a ranking in the top 5 percent of their graduating class.
 To retain the scholarship, winners must maintain a 3.5 cumulative GPA, plus earn a minimum of 12 credit hours per semester.